rackerlabs/support-how-to/content/cloud-backup/cloud-backup-troubleshooting.md

 - `DATE TIME`: Time stamp indicating when the log line was written.
 - `THREADID`: Because DriveClient is a threaded service, this ID is an indicator to separate the thread from all of the other threads writing to the same log file.
 - `LOGLEVEL`: The depth of the logging.
 The default is INFO, but Support might increase this level to TRACE or DEBUG.
 The log levels are common log levels, such as INFO, WARN, and ERROR.
 - `USER`: The user that is running the service.
-On Linux&reg;,  this value is root, and on Windows&reg;, it is Administrator.
+On Linux,  this value is root, and on Windows, it is Administrator.
 - `CONTEXT`: Internal information about where the log was generated.
 - `LOG INFORMATION`: The context of the log.